LumenYoung/Notes/content/notes/Web Environment Integrity is gone, but the Android is more locked down than ever.md

 ---
+id: Web Environment Integrity is gone, but the Android is more locked down than ever
 aliases: []
-tags: [opinion, android]
+tags:
-title: Web Environment Integrity is gone, but the Android is more locked down than ever
+  - opinion
+  - android
+category: English
+create_time: 11/9/2023, 10:56:24 AM
+date: 2024-01-10 00:00:24
 description: ""
 noteId_x: 27
-category: English
-create_time: 11/9/2023, 10:56:24 AM
+publish_time: 11/9/2023, 11:44:29 AM
+title: Web Environment Integrity is gone, but the Android is more locked down than ever
 update_time: 11/9/2023, 2:15:45 PM
-publish_time: 11/9/2023, 11:44:29 AM
-date: 2024-01-10 00:00:24
 updated: 2024-01-10 00:22:17
 ---